isomerpages/imh-smhc/index.md

   - infopic:
       title: Session Recordings
       id: infopic
-      description: "An email with the link to access SMHC 2023's session recordings has been sent to all registered attendees.
-Please use the link to view the recordings. "
+      description: An email with the link to access SMHC 2023's session recordings has been sent to all registered attendees.
+Please use the link to view the recordings.
       alt: Image alt text
       image: /images/6I0A9587.jpg
 ---